Akarshit/react-custom-single-select/README.md

 ### props

 `options` - An array of strings or objects.
 If objects, each object must either contain the `label` property or `comp` property.

 `options.label` - string to be rendered in the select dropdown.

 `options.comp` - component to render in place of the option, it will be rendered as is.

 `options.style` - style to be applied to this item.

-`placeholder` - the placeholder text to be displayed in the select component `onSelect` - function with the signature `onSelect(option, { index } )`.
+`placeholder` - the placeholder text to be displayed in the select component

+`onSelect` - function with the signature `onSelect(option, { index } )`.
 This function will be called with the first parameter as the selected option and the second an obect with property `index` which is the selected index.

-`customStyle` - accepts a stle object with the following properties:
+`customStyle` - accepts a style object with the following properties:

 1. `Container`: These style will be applied to whole container of select.
 1. `Item`: These style will be applied to the individual item